 In the evening of Wednesday, 11 September, after sessions have ended, we are pleased to invite you to our opening reception which includes a welcome address, the book prize ceremony and keynote speeches by Caroline Hau and Khin Zaw Win.
 Our conference director Vincent Houben will guide you through the evening program.
-A selection of food and drinks will be available afterwards.
+A selection of food and drinks will be available afterwards, at around 19:30.

 Due to safety regulations, our keynote venue Langenbeck-Virchow-Haus is unfortunately limited to 500 participants.
 A video transmission of the entire evening program will also be offered at the main conference venue, with catering available at both locations.
-If you wish to choose, please register at the registration desk as early as possible.
+If you wish to choose which venue to attend, please register at the registration desk as early as possible.

 Keynote 1: Transregional Southeast Asia—Perspectives from an Outlier